pouchlabs/pouchlite/apps/litedocs/docs/node/orm.md

 # orm
-interact with documents the right way quick and fast, query your data like a boss 😑. always remember what is your schema coz non gets inside without passing the schema for validation
+interact with documents the right way quick and fast, query your data like a boss 😑. always remember what is your schema coz non gets inside without passing the schema for validation,but schema is optional

 all orm methods are :
 * put - creates a single document to the collection